School Nutrition Programs Compliance Handbook

 Saturated Fat Requirement

 Foods eligible to be sold must derive less than 10 percent of their calories from saturated fat.
 A food that has exactly 10 percent of calories from saturated fat would not meet the standard.
-The preamble incorrectly states the requirement.
-However, the regulation at §210.11(f)(1)(ii) correctly states the requirement that the saturated fat content of a competitive food must be less than 10 percent of total calories per item as packaged or served, with specific exemptions as specified in (f)(3) of the regulation.
+Federal regulation [7 CFR Part 210.11 (f) (1) (ii)] states the requirement that the saturated fat content of a competitive food must be less than 10 percent of total calories per item as packaged or served, with specific exemptions as specified in federal regulation [7 CFR Part 210.11 (f)(3)] and listed in table 2.

 Popcorn is whole grain and may be eligible as a smart snack, provided it meets all applicable standards.
 The ingredient label must list the first ingredient as popcorn to meet the general standard.
 There are many different types of popcorn available on the market, some with added fats and/or sugars, therefore, the nutrition facts panel or product specifications must be checked to determine if the product meets the nutrition standards.

 A dried/dehydrated fruit or vegetable such as dried cherries or potato flakes listed as the first ingredient does qualify the product under the general standards for Smart Snacks.
 All nutrient standards must be met for calories, total fat, saturated fat, trans fat, sodium, and sugar.
-However, dehydrated or concentrated juice or puree is considered added sugar and does not qualify a product for sale under the general standard.
+However, dehydrated or concentrated juice or puree is considered added sugar and does not qualify as a product for sale under the general standard.

 A la Carte Sales